nf-core/variantbenchmarking/README.md

 - Create visual HTML report for the integration of NCBENCH ([datavzrd](https://datavzrd.github.io/docs/index.html))
 - Apply _MultiQC_ to visualize results

+## Test cases

+A number of test cases can be find under conf/tests directory.
+[Here](docs/testcases.md) please find the results and explanations of those config files.

 ## Usage

 > [!NOTE]